CNAG-Biomedical-Informatics/pheno-ranker/README.md

         line 1 did not have X elements
         Calls: as.matrix -> read.table -> scan
         Execution halted
-      Solution: Make sure your "id" do not contain spaces (e.g., "my fav id" must be "my_fav_id")
+      Solution: Make sure that the values of your primary key (e.g., "id") do not contain spaces (e.g., "my fav id" must be "my_fav_id")

     * Error message: Foo
       Solution: Bar